ECAS-Lab/ecas-training/egu_2019/ECAS_Training_EGU19.md

 ## Plan
 - How to access *ECAS* and log in to the JupyterHub instance at DKRZ/CMCC
-- Open and execute jupyter notebooks
+- Open and execute Jupyter notebooks
 - Compute and visualize **climate indices**
 - (Optional) share results with B2DROP
+- (Optional) access federated data from One Data repository

 ## Organization